archivesspace/archivesspace/README-TOMCAT.md

 Now use Tomcat's `service.bat` script to install Tomcat as a Windows service with a nice name:

+     # If you don't have a service.bat file, check that you got the
+     # Windows release of Tomcat.
      > bin\service.bat install ArchivesSpace

 ![Service created](docs/images/console_installed_service.png)